tanepiper/svelte-formula/packages/docs-site/docs/groups/data.md

 ## `clear`

-Calling this will clear the group of all rows of data
+Calling this will empty the group of all rows of data.

+## `forms`

+An `Set` of all the underlying [Formula](../formula.md) instances that allows for finer control, or access to the form stores